DeepGraphLearning/RNNLogic/README.md

 This is an implementation of the [RNNLogic](https://arxiv.org/abs/2010.04029) model for knowledge graph reasoning.

+**Update: We have refactored the codes to make them more readable.
+The latest codes are available at the folder `RNNLogic+`.
+See `RNNLogic+/README.md` for more details.**

 ## Introduction

 RNNLogic focuses on knowledge graphs, which are collections of real-world facts, with each fact represented by a (h,r,t)-triplet.
 As collecting facts is expensive, knowledge graphs are imcomplete, and thus predicting missing facts in a knowledge graph is an important problem with growing attention.
 Such a problem is known as **knowledge graph reasoning**.